-What are the benefits and risks of hyperbaric oxygen therapy?
+What are the risks or complications of hyperbaric oxygen therapy?

 Recovery and Outlook

-What is the recovery and outlook for hyperbaric oxygen therapy?
+What is the recovery time after hyperbaric oxygen therapy?

 When to Call the Doctor

-If you have a chronic wound or other medical condition that might benefit from hyperbaric oxygen therapy, such as severe anemia, contact your doctor to explore this treatment.
-Your doctor will help you determine whether this procedure is right for you.
+Contact your healthcare provider to explore hyperbaric oxygen therapy if you have a chronic wound or other medical condition that might benefit from this treatment.
+Your healthcare provider will help you determine whether this procedure is right for you.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy